 - How To Start A WordPress Website On Siteground

-- How To Customize A WordPress Website
+- The Best WordPress Themes To Customize A Blog

-Read this post to learn how to start a WordPress website on Siteground in a few easy steps.
+Read this post to learn how to start a WordPress blog on Siteground in a few easy steps.
 I use Siteground to host my blog and they’re simply one of the best!
 You can save 60% by signing up using this link for only $3.95/month with their start-up plan!
 Don’t miss this deal since the regular price is $9.95/month.